Kenyan appeal court overturns ruling that affirmed the right to abortion | Africanews

 Kenya

-The high court in 2022 had ruled that access to abortion was a fundamental right under the constitution, declaring the arrest and prosecution of women and health care providers unconstitutional.
+Mohammed was charged with providing abortion services and held in custody for a week.
+The girl was charged with procuring an abortion, and because she could not afford bail, was held in a juvenile prison for more than a month.

-The court of appeal on Friday reiterated that abortion denies a child the right to life as guaranteed in the constitution and is prohibited except in circumstances such as when the life of the mother is at risk.
+The High Court ruling in March 2022 not only quashed the charges but affirmed that access to abortion was a constitutional right, and that patients must be protected from practices such as forced medical examinations used to prosecute them.
+That was overturned by the appeals court on Friday, which said the law was clear that the right to life starts at conception, and so lower courts had the right to investigate whether the girl's health was in danger before she sought an abortion.

-“In effect, abortion is not a fundamental right guaranteed under the Constitution.
-On the contrary, the constitution expressly prohibits it but provides exceptions in limited circumstances where it may be permissible,” the ruling read in part.
+"Abortion is not a fundamental right guaranteed under the Constitution.
+On the contrary, the Constitution expressly prohibits it but provides exceptions in limited circumstances when it may be permissible," the judges ruled.

-Kenya’s penal code criminalizes abortion, imposing a sentence of up to 14 years in prison for attempting or procuring an abortion.
-The Kenyan constitution, however, permits abortion if a trained health care worker recommends it as emergency treatment to save the life or health of the mother.
+"Constitutional rights could not, of itself, stand in the way of proper investigation, charge and prosecution of the alleged offences in issue," they added.
+The Centre for Reproductive Rights called it "a deeply disappointing decision" and said it would appeal to the Supreme Court.
+"This decision raises significant concerns on access to reproductive health services in Kenya," it said in a statement.

-A global human rights group, the Center for Reproductive Rights, on Friday termed the ruling a “setback” and said it would “move to the Supreme Court of Kenya to correct this anomaly.”
+"This case forms part of a broader pattern in which individuals seeking or providing reproductive healthcare face criminal sanction, despite constitutional guarantees of dignity, health, and freedom from cruel, inhuman, and degrading treatment," it added.
+Rights groups say the legal uncertainty around abortions has often led to police harassment and extortion of patients and doctors.

 00:51